Skip to content

 Billable rate levels

-Toggl Focus supports hourly billable rates at three levels of granularity.
+Toggl Focus supports hourly billable rates at four levels of granularity.
 A more specific rate always takes priority over a more general one.

 Setting a billable rate